Kerby Raymundo: Amateur career

 It was only in Raymundo's junior year in Jose Rizal Institute (High school) that he started playing basketball.
-He was discovered by Eugenio "Boy" Romerica Abunda, Jr., a former Colegio de San Juan de Letran player and coach.
+He was discovered by Manuel "Molet" Pineda, a former Colegio de San Juan de Letran player and coach.

 Raymundo played for Letran in the NCAA from 1997–1999 and made significant impact for the Knights alongside future PBA players Chris Calaguio and Willie Miller.
 From 1998-1999, he was a member of the Knights' back-to-back NCAA championships with victories over five-peat champion San Sebastian Stags and the JRU Heavy Bombers, respectively.
 He was named NCAA MVP in 1999.
 He also played for the Philippine national team in the 1999 Southeast Asian Games as the country won the gold medal.

 He played for Red Bull in the Philippine Basketball League, teaming up with future teammates Jimwell Torion, Lordy Tugade, Junthy Valenzuela, and Fil-American recruit Davonn Harp, but never led the Energy Kings to a title in his only stint in 1999.